JetAstra/SDAR/README.md

 - [ ] release training code
 - [ ] release reasoning models

+🤝 Core Contributors

+XX: Shang Cheng
+XX: Dawei Liu
+XX: Yihan Bian
+Project Leader: Biqing Qi （qibiqing@pjlab.org.cn）

+For the full list of contributors, please refer to the author list in the citation.
+We are also deeply grateful to everyone who engaged in discussions and provided valuable feedback throughout the development of this project.

 ## 🔬 Citation

 ```
 @misc{JetAstra2025,
   title={SDAR: A Synergistic Diffusion–AutoRegression Paradigm for Scalable Sequence Generation},
-  author={Shuang Cheng and Yihan Bian and Dawei Liu and Biqing Qi and Qipeng Guo and Kai Chen and Bowen Zhou},
+  author={Shuang Cheng and Yihan Bian and Dawei Liu and Yihao Liu and Lingfeng Zhang, Wenghai Wang, Qipeng Guo and Kai Chen and Biqing Qi and Bowen Zhou},
   year={2025},
   institution={Shanghai AI Lab},
   url={https://github.com/JetAstra/SDAR}